 Diagnosing and detecting reactive IT operational models is not a difficult thing at all, as long as we are willing to be honest with ourselves, it can be spotted very easily.
 Here, we give you 3 basic traits that will help you identify if your company technology is following a reactive (also known as brake and fix) IT model.

-1. The simplest way to know if your technology operations are running on a reactive/brake and fix approach is if you have to call your technology consultant or managed service provider every time there is a problem.
+1. The simplest way to know if your technology operations are running on a reactive/brake-and-fix approach is if you have to call your technology consultant or managed service provider every time there is a problem.
 If every time your business internet links fails or a server crashes you have to call your computer “guru”, then make no mistakes, you are in a reactive operational model.

 2. If you have never heard of systems’ patch management from your IT consultant or s/he has never called you to perform system upgrades and/or maintenance, then here is another sign to believe that services are being delivered in a reactive manner.